sylvanabrooke/cse15l-lab-reports/lab-report-week3.md

 ![Image](./fixed2.png)

 This bug was that the code was adding the values into the ArrayList in position 0.
-This would cause all of the arraylists to be in reverse order.
+This would cause all of the arrayLists to be in reverse order.